Jackson out to show Revs he's a keeper

 And if Turner departed, Jackson would be No. 2 in line to protect the nets for New England behind Knighton.
 Jackson was taken in the first round of the MLS Draft last week by the Revolution, the 24th player selected overall.

-The 21-year-old Jackson, a California native, started in goal for the past three season for Loyola Marymount.
+The 21-year-old Jackson, a California native, started in goal for the past three seasons for Loyola Marymount.
 The West Coast Conference Goalkeeper of the Year compiled a 26-8-8 career record for the Lions.

 “My biggest strength is definitely my athleticism,” Jackson said.
 “I’m trying to expand on that by working on my passing.
 I believe that I’m getting better with my ability to play out of the back.